Pretty Colors. Pretty Shapes. Laundry Packets Can Be Pretty Dangerous.

 - Each bite-sized packet contains enough detergent for a full load of laundry.
 If a child puts it in their mouth or squeezes it, they'll be exposed to an extremely toxic combination of chemicals.

 - Laundry packets come in bright colors and fun shapes, just like teething toys.
-If a child grabs one, it can burst or dissolve in their hands, or end up in their mouth in seconds.
+If a child grabs one, it can burst or dissolve in their hands, get in their eyes, inhaled through their nose, or end up in their mouth in seconds.
+Contact with the chemicals from laundry packets in any of these ways is very dangerous, especially for children.

 - Laundry packets usually come in packages that are easy for children to open.
 If you have kids younger than 5 (the age group that puts everything in their mouths), you may not want to use these products.